OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 It just exits the app.
-We use Frida to prevent the app from exiting after root detection:
+Now we intercept it using Frida to prevent the app from exiting after root detection:

 ```
 setImmediate(function() { //prevent timeout